-Note: The black rook and pawn resembles the visual appearance of “decorations” on the king’s shoulders, hence the name Epaulette Mate.
+Note: The black rook and pawn resemble the visual appearance of “decorations” on the king’s shoulders, hence the name Epaulette Mate.

 1.Rxh5+ gxh5 2.Qf5#

-Fool’s Mate (also known as the 2-move checkmate) is the quickest possible checkmate pattern in chess.
+The next on the list of types of checkmate is Fool’s Mate.
+It (also known as the 2-move checkmate) is the quickest possible checkmate pattern in chess.